SWC-OSG-Workshop/2015-10-27-duke/novice/git/03-conflict.md

 > ## Challenge:
 > This is an extention of the previous challenge on collaboration.
 Now `member A` and `member B`  create a conflict by
-> editing the same file, add commit the file locally.
+> editing the same file and then commit the file locally.
 After the local commit, push it.
 >One of you  should get a merge conflict.
 >Look the file in conflict, and resolve it.